antoniaettorre/kt_link_prediction/README.md

 in CSV format.
 The output files containing the KGEs of entities and relations are saved in the sub-directories **./ckpts/TransE_l2_assistments_0/** of your AWS DGL-KGE library location.

-These files need to be moved in the corresponding directories **./datasets/gembs/assistments/TransE_l2/config0** together with the two mapping files **entities.tsv** and **relations.tsv** which associate a numerical ID to each URI in the KG.
+These files need to be moved in the corresponding directory **./datasets/gembs/assistments/TransE_l2/config0** together with the two mapping files **entities.tsv** and **relations.tsv** which associate a numerical ID to each URI in the KG.

 ## Computing Link Prediction Scores

-To compute the Link Prediction scores, we need to copy the input files generated at the previous step in the directory containing the previously computed KGEs under the AWS DGL-KGE library location.
+To compute the Link Prediction scores, you will need to copy the input files generated at the previous step in the directory containing the previously computed KGEs under the AWS DGL-KGE library location.
 The commands used for the computation of the scores are the following: